chevereto/v4-docs/api/4/tenants.md

 X-Signature: your_hmac_sha256_signature
 ```

-Generate the signature by hashing the raw request body (as a string) with `CHEVERETO_TENANTS_API_SIGNING_SECRET` using HMAC SHA256.
+Generate the signature by hashing the raw request body (as a string) with `CHEVERETO_TENANTS_API_REQUEST_SECRET` using HMAC SHA256.
 The output must be in hexadecimal format.

 <code-group>
 <code-block title="PHP">